Adwai-T/Notes/WebDevelopment/AngularCourseNotes.md

 <a [routerLink]="['/server','/something']">special Server</a>
 ```

-Note: Using `routerLink` in the anchor tag and not using a relative link direclty with `href` will prevent the default behaviour of the browser form reloading the complete page.
+Note: Using `routerLink` in the anchor tag and not using a relative link directly with `href` will prevent the default behaviour of the browser from reloading the complete page.

 If we use the `href` the whole page will be reloaded and the state of our application might be lost.
 This can lead to unexpected behaviour that needs to be prevented.